homestar92/ring-lardner-transcriptions/In Conference.md

 “Listen,” said Hester.
 “If I can’t see Mr. Lansing right this minute it’ll be too late.”

-“I’m sorry, but I can’t interrupt him when! he’s in conference.”
+“I’m sorry, but I can’t interrupt him when he’s in conference.”

 “All right,” said Hester.
 “Will you please give him this message?
 You’ve got my name.
 Mr. Lansing and I were in school together and were more or less friendly.
 Well, I was tipped off this morning⁠—I don’t need to tell you how⁠—I was tipped off that Mrs. Lansing is leaving for Chicago on the 12:05 train.
 And she isn’t leaving alone.
 She’s eloping.
 I thought Mr. Lansing might want to try to stop her.”